 For recovery, the KAATSU Cycle mode provides a very convenient, easy-to-use, and very importantly easy-to-feel means to recover effectively and efficiently after a vigorous workout or intense competition.

-With the KAATSU Cycle, blood pooling is mechanically enabled with the KAATSU equipment for 30 seconds (i.e., when your hands are very pink, rosy or a beefy red with visible vein distension).
+Blood engorgement in the limbs is mechanically enabled with the KAATSU Cycle 2.0 for 30 seconds (i.e., when your hands become very pink, rosy or a beefy red with visible vein distension).
 Then a repeated and subsequent 5-second total release of the KAATSU Air Band pressure enables a large venous flow of blood that includes the waste products produced during the vigorous workouts or intensive competition.
 This alternate pooling-and-release repetition is an easy-to-use means to clear the muscles of waste products.